How to Copy a Table in MySQL: Duplicate the Structure, Data, and Indexes Correctly

 SELECT * FROM source_database.source_table;

-If you need to copy to another database schema only the table structure, use the CREATE TABLE LIKE statement, but again don't forget to specify the database names.
-Remember that by a schema in MySQL is typically meant a system schema.
-Simply, put a schema in MySQL corresponds to the concept of a database in SQL Server.
+If you need to copy a table structure to another database schema, use the CREATE TABLE LIKE statement.
+But again, don't forget to specify the database names.
+Remember that a schema in MySQL typically means a system schema.
+In other words, a schema in MySQL corresponds to the concept of a database in SQL Server.

 CREATE TABLE copy_database.copy_table